LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 </aside>

 ## The MenuController Class and Views

+There are lots of changes to the controller and view layers that we'll need to make to fully enable usage of our new model class across the application.

 Within `org.launchcode.controllers` create a new class, `MenuController`.
 At the top of the class, use `@Autowired` to declare instances of `MenuDao` and `CheeseDao` that should be initialized by Spring Boot.